 The stock option program is the Company's principal long-term incentive plan for executive officers.
-The objectives of the stock option program are to align executive and shareholder long-term interest by creating a strong and direct link between executive compensation and shareholder return, and to create incentives for executives to remain with the Company for the long term through standard five-year vesting of options.
-Options are awarded with an exercise price equal to the market price of Class A Common Stock on the date of grant and have a term of 10 years.
-Prior to 1996, options had been granted only to six executives officers of the Company.
-In June 1996, the Committee granted non-statutory stock options under the plan to an additional 18 employees of the Company, each of whom has significant management responsibilities.
+The objectives of the stock option program are to align executive and shareholder long-term interests by creating a strong and direct link between executive compensation and shareholder return, and to create incentives for executives to remain with the Company for the long term.
+Options are awarded with an exercise price equal to the market price of Class A Common Stock on the date of grant and typically have a term of 10 years.

 The Committee has implemented an annual option grant program.
-Annual awards to the top five executive officers are made based on grant guidelines expressed as a percentage of salary, with such guidelines generally set at the median for companies in the broad market survey provided by the consultants.
+Annual awards to the top five executive officers are normally made based on grant guidelines expressed as a percentage of salary.

 Section 162(m) of the Internal Revenue Code of 1986 limits to \$1,000,000 per person the amount that the Company may deduct for compensation paid to any of its most highly compensated officers in any year.
 The levels of salary and bonus generally paid by the Company do not exceed this limit.
 Under IRS regulations, the \$1,000,000 cap on deductibility will not apply to compensation received through the exercise of a nonqualified stock option that meets certain requirements.
 This option exercise compensation is equal to the excess of the market price at the time of exercise over the option price and, unless limited by Section 162(m), is generally deductible by the Company.
 It is the Company's current policy generally to grant options that meet the requirements of the IRS regulations.
-The 1993 Stock Incentive Plan is proposed to be amended to meet one of these requirements.
-See "Amendment of the 1993 Stock Incentive Plan."